The $L^p$-continuity of wave operators for higher order Schr\"odinger operators: Low Energies: Odd dimensions

 \section{Low Energies: Odd dimensions}

 Throughout this section we consider odd dimensions $n$, as the Schr\"odinger resolvent has a closed form representation, \eqref{eqn:R0 explicit0}, that is entire.
-We prove that the wave operators are bounded on the range $1<p<\infty$ for odd $n$.
+We prove that the low energy part of the wave operators are bounded on the range $1<p<\infty$ for odd $n$.
 We show in Section~\ref{sec:even} how to adapt the arguments here to account for the logarithmic singularities present in even dimensions.
 Further, in Section~\ref{sec:low2} we show that for odd $n$ it is possible to capture boundedness on the endpoints of $p=1,\infty$.

 Having controlled the contribution of the Born series terms to \eqref{eqn:wave op defn}, to establish the claim of Theorem~\ref{thm:main} we need to show the boundedness of the tail of the Born series in \eqref{eqn:born identity}.
 Noting that spectral localization, multiplying by the cut-off $\chi(\lambda)$ in \eqref{eqn:wave op defn} is bounded on $L^p$, we need only control the contribution of